udaychhina/2420_week11_Lab/README.md

 `weather.timer`: the timer that triggers the service everyday at 5 am.

-If the setup was successful, you will the following message when you log back in to the server:
+If the setup was successful, you will see the following message when you log back in to the server:

 ![Weather message of the day](/images/weathermotd.png)